manly-man/moodle-destroyer-tools/README.md

 ## Development

 ### Documentation

-There is none.
+#### Moodle back-end

+Moodle Developers do not provide direct access to the Web Service API.
+The WS API Documentation is only available per Moodle instance, so you are left with some choices:

+* Ask your Moodle Administrator for it,
+* set-up your own Moodle Instance (I recommend you don't, installation takes a really long time),
+* get it from the [Moodle Demo Server](https://moodle.org/demo/),
+* dig in Moodle's PHP sources (I also recommend against that, use as last resort.
+Does not help understanding the data structures.)

+#### This Code

+Well, you are reading it… That is how much documentation there is.
-If you want to help along or have an explanation, ask -1 via [twitter](https://twitter.com/einsweniger/) or mail.
+If you really, really want to help the tool along or ask for an explanation, ask -1 via [twitter](https://twitter.com/einsweniger/) or mail.

+### Bootsrap

 Before starting to develop on manly-man moodle scripts you should run the `boostrap` script.
 This will setup `git-flow` with the default settings.